arden4201/nebulabooster/README.txt

 🔴 You might need to disable your anti virus software

 How to download it?
-All you need to do is click the purple button below!
+All you need to download the Nebula Booster.exe file!

 It's one file and not a ZIP file to cause less trouble and more efficency!